PENTAGON INCOME CAPITAL

 Do you have any other investment ideas for these conditions?

-We think we do have a differentiated offer: our Global Portfolio Management Solution
+We do have a differentiated offer: our Total Return Portfolio Management Solution, or PIC for Pentagon Income Capital.

 We would be pleased to contribute to your capital safety and growth.